awsdocs/aws-greengrass-developer-guide/doc_source/configure-stream-manager.md

 Valid values are `true` or `false`\.
 The default is `true` \(recommended\)\.
 + `true`\.
 Allows only Greengrass Lambda functions as clients\.
 Lambda function clients use internal AWS IoT Greengrass core protocols to authenticate with the AWS IoT Greengrass Core SDK\.
 + `false`\.
 Allows any process that runs on the AWS IoT Greengrass core to be a client\.
 Do not set to `false` unless your business case requires it\.
 For example, set this value to `false` only if non\-Lambda processes on the core device must communicate directly with stream manager, such as [Docker containers](docker-app-connector.md) running on the core\.
+Minimum AWS IoT Greengrass Core version: 1\.10\.0

 **Maximum bandwidth**
 Parameter name: `STREAM_MANAGER_EXPORTER_MAX_BANDWIDTH`
 The average maximum bandwidth \(in kilobits per second\) that can be used to export data\.
 The default allows unlimited use of available bandwidth\.
+Minimum AWS IoT Greengrass Core version: 1\.10\.0

 **Thread pool size**
 Parameter name: `STREAM_MANAGER_EXPORTER_THREAD_POOL_SIZE`
 The maximum number of active threads that can be used to export data\.
 The default is `5`\.
 The optimal size depends on your hardware, stream volume, and planned number of export streams\.
 If your export speed is slow, you can adjust this setting to find the optimal size for your hardware and business case\.
 The CPU and memory of your core device hardware are limiting factors\.
 To start, you might try setting this value equal to the number of processor cores on the device\.
 Be careful not to set a size that's higher than your hardware can support\.
 Each stream consumes hardware resources, so you should try to limit the number of export streams on constrained devices\.
+Minimum AWS IoT Greengrass Core version: 1\.10\.0

 **JVM arguments**
 Parameter name: `JVM_ARGS`
 Custom Java Virtual Machine arguments to pass to stream manager at startup\.
 Multiple arguments should be separated by spaces\.
 Use this parameter only when you must override the default settings used by the JVM\.
 For example, you might need to increase the default heap size if you plan to export a large number of streams\.
+Minimum AWS IoT Greengrass Core version: 1\.10\.0

+**Read\-only input file directories**  <a name="stream-manager-read-only-directories"></a>
+Parameter name: `STREAM_MANAGER_READ_ONLY_DIRS`
+A comma\-separated list of absolute paths to the directories outside of the root file system that store input files\.
+Stream manager reads and uploads the files to Amazon S3 and mounts the directories as read\-only\.
+For more information about exporting to Amazon S3, see [Amazon S3 objects](stream-export-configurations.md#export-to-s3)\.
+Use this parameter only if the following conditions are true:
++ The input file directory for a stream that exports to Amazon S3 is in one of the following locations:
+  + A partition other than the root file system\.
+  + Under `/tmp` on the root file system\.
++ The [default containerization](lambda-group-config.md#lambda-containerization-groupsettings) of the Greengrass group is **Greengrass container**\.
+Example value: `/mnt/directory-1,/mnt/directory-2,/tmp`
+Minimum AWS IoT Greengrass Core version: 1\.11\.0

+**Minimum size for multipart upload**  <a name="stream-manager-minimum-part-size"></a>
+Parameter name: `STREAM_MANAGER_EXPORTER_S3_DESTINATION_MULTIPART_UPLOAD_MIN_PART_SIZE_BYTES`
+The minimum size \(in bytes\) of a part in a multipart upload to Amazon S3\.
+Stream manager uses this setting and the size of the input file to determine how to batch data in a multipart PUT request\.
+The default and minimum value is `5242880` bytes \(5 MB\)\.
+Stream manager uses the stream's `sizeThresholdForMultipartUploadBytes` property to determine whether to export to Amazon S3 as a single or multipart upload\.
+User\-defined Lambda functions set this threshold when they create a stream that exports to Amazon S3\.
+The default threshold is 5 MB\.
+Minimum AWS IoT Greengrass Core version: 1\.11\.0

 ## Configure stream manager settings \(console\)<a name="configure-stream-manager-console"></a>